Extreme Photonics Applications Centre (EPAC)

 The science behind EPAC

-EPAC can drive bright, beam-like high-energy X-ray beams and beams of high-energy electrons, protons, ions, neutrons and muons by merely changing the target geometry, enabling multi-modal imaging and probing capabilities for fundamental science and applications.
+EPAC will drive bright beams of high-energy X-ray beams and beams of high-energy electrons, protons, ions, neutrons and muons by merely changing the target geometry, enabling multi-modal imaging and probing capabilities for fundamental science and applications.

 EPAC will be driven by a 10Hz Petawatt laser enabled by STFC’s proprietary DiPOLE laser technology developed by CLF.
-The versatile experimental areas in EPAC can drive bright, beam-like high-energy x-ray beams and beams of high-energy electrons, protons, ions, neutrons and muons by merely changing the target geometry, enabling multi-modal imaging and probing capabilities for fundamental science and applications.
+The versatile experimental areas in EPAC can drive bright, beam-like high-energy X-ray beams and beams of high-energy electrons, protons, ions, neutrons and muons by merely changing the target geometry.
+This will enable multi-modal imaging and probing capabilities for fundamental science and applications.

 To start with, EPAC will deliver its state-of-the-art Petawatt laser to two independent radiologically shielded experimental areas that complement each other in terms of their scientific capabilities: